MBMS/C-CODE_FOR_MEMBRANE_BASED_MODEL/README.md

 ﻿The README was written by Zhiming Gao (Phone 865-946-1339, email gaoz@ornl.gov) The detailed model are reported in the manuscript of “*Z. Gao, O. Abdelaziz, M. Qu.
 Modeling and Simulation of Membrane-Based Dehumidification and Energy RecoveryProcess.
 2017 ASHRAE Winter Conference, Las Vegas, NV, Jan.
 28 – Feb.
 1, 2017.*”

+The usage of the open-source code is subject to MIT License.

 # Document file